The esoteric tree

-John's revelation says at the very beginning: 'But whosoever shall add or take away from the book, God will inflict plague on him, and take away his part in the tree of life,' and in chapter 22: 2 it is said, 'And he showed me a stream of living water, clear as crystal, going forth from the throne of God and the Lamb; In the midst of the plaza, and on both sides of the stream, trees of life, which bear twelve times fruit, every month they bring forth their fruit, and the leaves of the trees serve the healing of the peoples.
+John's revelation says at the very beginning: 'But whosoever shall add or take away from the book, God will inflict plague on him, and take away his part in the tree of life.' -- In chapter 22: 2 it is said, "And he showed me a stream of living water, clear as crystal, going forth from the throne of God and the Lamb; In the midst of the plaza, and on both sides of the stream, trees of life, which bear twelve times fruit, every month they bring forth their fruit, and the leaves of the trees serve the healing of the peoples".

 In Thrace the word Dionysos consists of dios ("divine") and nysos ("tree").